-Even when turned off: this is the appliance that consumes the most electricity at home
+This is the appliance that consumes the most electricity at home – Even when turned off

 Winter and the cold weather is approaching, so Americans on a low income should look for ways to save money on electricity